Daniel D. Bruce: Career

 Upon completion of recruit training with the 2nd Recruit Training Battalion, Recruit Training Regiment, Marine Corps Recruit Depot San Diego, California in September 1968, he was transferred to the Marine Corps Base Camp Pendleton, California.
 He completed individual combat training with Company U, 3rd Battalion, 2nd Infantry Training Regiment in November, and basic infantry training with Weapons Company, Basic Infantry Training Battalion, 2nd Infantry Training Regiment in December.

 On January 1, 1969, Bruce was promoted to private first class, and later that month was ordered to the Republic of Vietnam.
-He was assigned duty as anti-tank assault man with Headquarters and Service Company, 3rd Battalion, 5th Marines, 1st Marine Division.
+He was assigned duty as anti-tank assault man with Headquarters and Service Company, 3rd Battalion, 5th s, 1st Division.

 Death

-While participating in combat at Firebase Tomahawk, Quang Nam Province, on March 1, 1969, he was killed in action — for his gallantry on this occasion, which saved the lives of three fellow Marines, he was awarded the Medal of Honor.
+While participating in combat at Firebase Tomahawk, Quang Nam Province, on March 1, 1969, he was killed in action — for his gallantry on this occasion, which saved the lives of three fellow marines, he was awarded the Medal of Honor.
 He was on night watch when an enemy explosive was thrown at his position.
 He caught the charge, held it to his body, and ran from his position — away from fellow Marines who would have been killed by the explosion.
 Seconds later, the charge exploded and the full force of the blast was absorbed by Bruce, killing him instantly.